gkolluri/slate/source/kulfy-io/index.html.md

 }
 ```

-This endpoint retrieves all trending keywords per language.
+This endpoint retrieves all trending categories per concept with language preference.

 ### HTTP Request